Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 For more thoughts on optimizing your entire party composition, check out the complete companions guide.

-Content completionism – Essential if you’re aiming for 100% achievement completion
+✅ Content completionism — Each path leads to different content; plan your playthrough accordingly when aiming for 100% achievement completion

 Common Questions & Troubleshooting